dhis2/training-docs/content/tracker_config/tg_programindicators.md

 ![](Images/pi/image48.png)

 In the tracker dashboard, you will see a space for indicators as well as the timeline data entry.
-The weight indicator will appear when you the filter meets your criteria that was set earlier
+The weight indicator will appear when the filter meets your criteria that was set earlier

 * Culture Result == ‘Negative (0 colonies)’ and
 * Treatment Outcome == ‘Cured’ or Treatment Outcome == ‘Treatment completed’

 ![](Images/pi/image6.png)

 To get started enter a weight value in the **Initial Diagnosis** stage